Shanbashir1/Better-Health-Care/README.md

 <img src="docs/readme-images/ba-signin.png" alt = "Signin" style="height:300px; width: 100%;">
 <img src="docs/readme-images/ba-signin2.png" alt = "Signin" style="height:700px; width: 70%;">

-+ The Booking Appointmment page does not allow a user to book any appointment untill he has signed in.
++ The Booking Appointment page does not allow a user to book any appointment untill he/she has signed in.
 So a user would need to register or sign in before accessing the booking appointment form
 + Once the user has signed they are navigated to the booking form, were they can make a booking.
-+ The booking is a feature which has been imported from crispy forms, and it also has datepicker facility to select dates using a calender.
++ The booking is a feature which has been imported by using crispy forms, and it also has datepicker facility to select dates using a calender.
-+ The booking form has the following fields : <span style="color:red">**All fields are compulsary to fill in.**</span>
++ The booking form has the following fields : <span style="color:red">**All fields are compulsary to fill in, otherwise the user may not proceed further.**</span>
 1. Title (Drop down Title option)
 2. First Name
 3. Last Name